 In today’s global manufacturing supply chain, there are many vendors to choose from.

-SWOT asks us to examine the Strengths, Weaknesses, Opportunities and Threats in any given situation.
+A supply chain SWOT analysis asks us to examine the Strengths, Weaknesses, Opportunities and Threats in any given situation.

 - Strengths – The things that give you an edge over competitors.